 Secure Communities, immigrant families, undocumented students

-What is secure communities?
+What are secure communities?

 Purpose: According to the agreement between ICE and the state police, the goal of Secure Communities is to identify people in custody who are charged with or convicted of a serious criminal offense; to prioritize their removal.